You have made it to Tropical North Queensland, and to Cairns, so here are some ideas to explore the city of Cairns itself.

 What to See and Do in The City of Cairns

 This is “Cairns”, everything happens at The Esplanade.
-Everyone ends up at the Esplanade, whether promenading, walking, sunbaking, listening to music, or having a swim at the Lagoon.
+Everyone ends up at the Esplanade, whether promenading, walking, sunbaking, listening to music, or having a swim at the Lagoon, because surprisingly Cairns has no beach.
 This is the place to walk from one end to the other and back again and you will never be disappointed at this water frontage attraction.

-Cairns does not have a beach; they are slightly out of town.
+As mentioned Cairns does not have a beach; these can be found slightly out of town.
 However, Cairns has a lagoon.
 This Lagoon is located at The Esplanade and it is a big attraction in this hot and tropical climate.

 The Lagoon is 4800sq m salt water swimming facility that offers an all-year round, safe, swimming location without stingers and crocodiles.
 The Lagoon is filled with salt water from the Trinity Inlet, which is filtered through a state-of-the-art filtration system.